Membership for the 2024 season is now open!

 PRA Graduates riding now in the UK under rules include Tom Marquand, Hollie Doyle, Billy Loughnane, Harry Cobden, Bryony Frost and Sean and James Bowen.

 Pony Racing in Ireland is long established as a training ground for jockeys, with many top Irish riders plying their trade in Pony Racing before moving to Britain to turn professional.
-Adrian Maguire, Timmy Murphy and Ruby Walsh are just three of Ireland’s flag bearers for Irish Pony Racing.
+Rachael Blackmore, a leading Irish based Jockey and winner of the Grand National started her career in pony racing in Ireland.
 It was widely accepted that Irish jockeys were more experienced and competent than British jockeys given the experience and skills they learned Pony Racing, giving them a strong advantage over British jockeys when starting their racing careers.
 Now, Pony Racing has helped reverse that trend and the pool of British jockeys is stronger than it’s ever been.